 Who will feature on it?

-Healy has been teasing a collaboration with UK grime artist Skepta for a long time now, having become friends in real life.
+Having become friends recently, Healy has been teasing a collaboration with UK grime artist Skepta for a long time now.
 They’ve apparently been hanging in the studio and even completed an early demo of a potential full track together.

 Matty spilled on the style of their aimed track at the NME awards last year: “We’re going to do a tune together.
 We want to do like a ‘West End Girls’’ Pet Shop Boys [kind of thing].
 Maybe start a band, just me and Skepta do a band.
 Well we’re talking about it, so let’s see what happens.”